If You Like Downton Abbey Watch These: 23 suggestions for great historial drama tv shows or mini series for any fan of Downton Abbey to enjoy.

 We miss Downton Abbey, and we’ve got a Sunday night tv hole in our hearts to fill.

-I love a good historical drama, so I’ve come up with a little list of shows I think you might like, some are earlier, some are later, some are old, some are new, some are good, and some are really good.
+I love a good historical drama, so I’ve come up with a little list of shows to watch if you like Downton Abbey.
+I think you might like these historical dramas; some are earlier, some are later, some are old, some are new, some are good, and some are really good.
 I’ve watched all of these over the years and enjoyed them, and I hope you’ll like some too.

 1. Mr. Selfridge

 This series begins in London in 1910 and is the story of Mr. Selfridge, an American business man who runs an amazing department store, revolutionizing shopping and turning it into a leisure activity.
 The series is full of drama, scandal, and romance and is based on a true story.

 Very similar to Mr. Selfridge this is a fictional story of a department store and the lives of the employees.
 Set in the late 1800’s in London.
 I didn’t like this one quite as much as Mr. Selfridge, found it a little slower paced, but it is a nice historical drama filled with great costumes and stories of forbidden love.

 You probably know this one already, but if by chance you don’t, you should.
 It’s the story of midwives and nuns in the poor part of London in the 1950’s.
 The stories are heart wrenching, so you might need some kleenex, along with your popcorn.
 It’s so good, the stories explore the best and the worst of the time, the tough choices people had to make, or when they didn’t have enough choices.
 It will make you feel grateful to live today, but also a little nostalgic for a time and place when babies were delivered by girls who wore capes and arrived on bicycles.
 One of my very favourite shows.